 Because the Fraternity encourages its Chapters to get to know potential members for a relatively long period of time before they are pledged, New Member periods should be relatively short.
-To meet the criteria outlined in the Accreditation Program, every Chapter and Colony's New Member period must be completed within 6 weeks or less.
+To meet current Fraternity policy, every Chapter and Colony's New Member period must be no longer than 2 weeks.